Gefle IF

-Gefle Idrottsförening, also known simply as Gefle IF, Gefle ([ˈjɛ̌ːvlɛ], as if spelled Gävle), or locally Gif ([ˈɡɪfː]), are a Swedish professional football club based in Gävle.
+Gefle Idrottsförening, also known simply as Gefle IF, Gefle ([ˈjɛ̌ːvlɛ], as if spelled Gävle), or locally Gif ([ˈɡɪfː]), also known as Gefle IF FF by the Swedish Football Association, are a Swedish professional football club based in Gävle.
 The club is affiliated with Gestriklands Fotbollförbund and play their home games at Gavlevallen since the 2015 season.
 The club colours are blue and white.
 Formed on 5 December 1882 as Gefle SK, the club have played fifteen seasons in Sweden's highest football league Allsvenskan, with the first season being 1933–34.
-The club is currently playing in Division 1, the third tier of Swedish football.
+The club is currently playing in Ettan Norra, the third tier of Swedish football.